Merging Two Company Cultures to Research a Breast Cancer Drug

 A large pharmaceutical company purchased a company with a molecule for triple negative breast cancer.
 The molecule looked promising for drug development.
-However, after merging the companies, a culture of “us vs. them” surfaced that put at risk the successful development of the prospective new drug.
+However, after merging the companies, a culture of “us vs. them” surfaced that risked the successful development of the prospective new drug.

-The project manager had worked with Insigniam’s pharmaceutical consultants at a previous company and knew about their expertise with mergers and acquisitions, as well as cultural transformation and integration.
+The project manager had worked with Insigniam’s pharmaceutical consultants at a previous company and knew about their expertise with Mergers & Acquisitions, as well as cultural transformation and integration.

 These differences made it difficult to communicate and cooperate.

 During a four-day Breakthrough Project session, the business consultants worked to disengage the atmosphere of silos and distrust.
 Dysfunctional behaviors were addressed.
 A shared vision was built and a spirit of alignment, collaboration, and commitment emerged.